minkione/naiveBTsniffing/README.md

 `cd ~/naiveBTsniffing/Analysis`

 You will need Python3 installed, and you may need to change the path to the python3 interpreter at the beginning of the file.
-You will need to do `pip3 install mysql` if you have not already.
+You will need to do `pip3 install mysql-connector-python`, `pip3 install pyyaml` if you have not already.